 Europe: heavy snow brings more misery, deaths, travel delays

-Smoke rises from chimneys at sunrise during a freezing winter morning in one of the industrial parks of Nyiregyhaza, 245 kms east of Budapest, Hungary, Wednesday, Jan.
+Smoke rises from chimneys during a freezing winter morning in Prague, Czech Republic, Wednesday, Jan.
 11, 2017.
-Energy demand of industrial users increased significantly due to extreme cold weather in Hungary.
+Central Europe has been hit by unusually freezing weather in recent days.

 Comments